nprapps/interactive-template/readme.rst

 Client-side Code
 ----------------

+**Note:** This template previously used RequireJS to build from AMD modules, but has switched over to CommonJS and Browserify in order to support asynchronous build processes.
+If you have old projects that you update to a new version of the template, you will need to either bring over the old ``amd`` task (located in ``tasks/require.js``) or convert to the new CommonJS module style.

 Let's install jQuery and add it to our JavaScript bundle.
 From the project folder, run the following command: